List of national founders: Guatemala

-Guyana
+In 1523, Pedro de Alvarado, a member of Hernán Cortés' group that conquered Mexico, was sent to conquer the area of land below Mexico that is known today as Guatemala.

 Haiti

 Toussaint Louverture (1743–1803) and Jean-Jacques Dessalines (1758–1806) were revolutionary and early political leaders of Haiti.
 Henri Christophe and Alexandre Pétion were also important figures of early Haiti.

 Honduras

 Founders of the Honduran Nation are José Cecilio del Valle (1777–1834), Dionisio de Herrera (1781–1850), Francisco Morazán (1792–1842), José Trinidad Reyes (1797–1855), and José Trinidad Cabañas (1805–1871).

 Jamaica

 Norman Manley is particularly noted for his role in securing universal suffrage for the country's population in 1944 along with founding the People's National Party.
 Manley also served as Chief Minister of Jamaica from 1955 to 1962.
 Alexander Bustamante was an influential union leader and as founder of the Jamaican Labour Party.
 Bustamante served as the then colony's first Chief Minister from 1953 to 1955 and later went on to lead Jamaica to independence from the United Kingdom in 1962, becoming the country's first Prime Minister.